 You’ll also need a microphone, for chatting to your audience.
-If you don’t have one, get one where you can plug it a microphone into your DJ controller or mixer. the Shure SM58 is the Technics turntable of microphones, but you can get decent results for a fraction fo the cost, such as this on Amazon.
+If you don’t have one, get one where you can plug it a microphone into your DJ controller or mixer.
+The Shure SM58 is the Technics turntable of microphones, but you can get decent results for a fraction of the cost, such as this on Amazon.
 (Hint: Always remember to turn the music down when you talk.)

 Use Mixcloud.
 It is 100% legal – you’ll need a Pro subscription, but it is free for a month while you try it out.
 You will need to tell people to come and watch, though, so be ready to hit your social media and friends hard when you go live with your link!